 Fosse Trinity: vacancy for Associate Priest House for Duty

-Archdeacon Nicola has just agreed that Canon Graham Hendy is to assume the role of Interim Minister for the Fosse Trinity Benefice for the duration of our extended interregnum, which may be for a further two years.
+Archdeacon Nicola has just agreed that Canon Graham Hendy is to assume the role of Interim Minister for the Fosse Trinity Benefice for the duration of our extended interregnum.
 Graham will lead most services across the Benefice from July and also take responsibility for pastoral matters, whilst continuing to live in Wells.
 He has already met many Fosse Trinity residents, hopes to meet more of you soon at the Rendezvous coffee mornings and village lunches, and would now like to introduce himself:

 I thought I had retired six years ago - the Lord clearly has other ideas.
 I was 62 and after 38 years, I thought to pursue a ministry without the 'boring bits'!
 Also I wanted to do more research and write journal articles on the Georgian Church.
 Those who have heard me preach will be in no doubt that I love history!